 Pattern altitude for powered aircraft is 1,500' MSL (900 ft AGL).
 Club gliders typically enter downwind at 1500'-1600' MSL (900-1000ft AGL).
-Powered traffic will stay to the West of the field, unless making approaches to Runway 14 or 18.
+Powered traffic will stay to the West of the field, unless making approaches to Runway 14.
 Glider patterns are typically to the East of the field.
 It is not a good idea to thermal in the traffic pattern, especially on the West side of the airport below 1,500' (850'AGL).
-In all cases "see and avoid," which means - find and avoid other traffic, and it's very important not to force a conflict with any traffic.
+In all cases "see and avoid," which means - find and avoid other traffic, and it's very important not toforce a conflict with any traffic.
 Gliders have the right of way when on tow and landing, yet the other traffic may not be aware you are there.

 -Dansville Airport has an unusual quota of displaced thresholds due to fences and trees, which must be observed even when landing on the parallel grass.
-On glider operations, our landing spot is the first light PAST the threshold (200-250' past threshold lights).
+On glider operations in the grass, our typical landing spot is abeam the runway threshold to the first light PAST the threshold (200-250' past threshold lights).
+We usually mow and make these areas clear of